Sean PADI Divemaster Aussie Divers Phuket

 What is starting to become a common trend are CV’s with percentages of what they can speak.
 I can speak 70% French or 50% German and so on.
 Speaking a language alone is not going to tick that box.

 What an employee is more interested in is what languages you can teach in.
-I would be particularly interested in the PADI Open Water Course and the number courses you have taught in your spoken languages.
+I would be particularly interested in the PADI Open Water Course and the number of courses you have taught in your spoken languages.

 It is nice to hear that you can speak Italian, it Is better if you have done 50 Italian Open Water courses and impressive if you have done five Italian Divemasters and 20 mixed Italian specialty courses.